danyjacob45/ssm-portforwarding-manager/README.md

 ## How to use

  1. Download the repo
- 2. Modify the variable 'profiles' in the config.py file to include your AWS Config profiles to be used
+ 2. Modify the variable 'profiles' in the config.py file to include your AWS Config profiles to be used (Those found in ~/.aws/config)
  3. Run app.py
  4. Open your browser, and go to http://127.0.0.1:5000/